poojag021094/Simple-Javascript-program/README.md

-# Simple-Javascript-program
+# Simple-Javascript-programs
-Simple Javascript program using HTML, CSS and Javascript
+Simple Javascript programs using HTML, CSS and Javascript